-- Reduce our carbon emissions and energy use: - GHG emissions reduction target approved by Science Based Target Initiative (SBTi): 46% reduction in Scope 1 & 2 emissions by 2030 (2019 base year), with long term goal of reaching net-zero by 2050, or sooner. - o 9% reduction in Scope 1 & 2 GHG emissions since 2019 base year (2019-2022). - Hosted our inaugural Collaboration for Climate Action Forum in November 2022, and launched an ongoing Working Group in 2023, bringing together major national retail tenants and prominent retail property owners for a solutions-focused discussion around the decarbonization of retail buildings in Canada.

-• Promote sustainable transportation:
+- Reduce our carbon emissions and energy use: - GHG emissions reduction target approved by Science Based Target Initiative (SBTi): 46% reduction in Scope 1 & 2 emissions by 2030 (2019 base year), with long term goal of reaching net-zero by 2050, or sooner. - o 19% reduction in Scope 1 & 2 GHG emissions since 2019 base year (2019-2023). - Established an FCR Carbon Council made up of senior leaders from across the organization to lead the creation and implementation of 5-year portfolio plan to achieve our 2030 GHG reduction targets. - Hosted our second Collaboration for Climate Action Forum in November 2024, bringing together major national retail tenants and prominent retail property owners for a solutions-focused discussion around the decarbonization of retail buildings in Canada. - Promote sustainable transportation: - Over 99% of our portfolio within a 5-minute walk of public transit. - Average Walk Score for our portfolio is 84 (very walkable).

-- o Over 99% of our portfolio within a 5-minute walk of public transit. - Average Walk Score for our portfolio is 84 (very walkable). - Over 300 electric vehicle charging stations; FCR supports the expansion of EV infrastructure in Canada and will continue to increase our network of EV charging stations at our properties.
+Over 300 electric vehicle charging stations; FCR supports the expansion of EV infrastructure in Canada and will continue to increase our network of EV charging stations at our properties.